VictorrFong/SC1015---Breast-Cancer-Prediction/README.md

 As we can see, breast cancer is the leading cause of death for women in Singapore.
 Early and accurate detection plays a crucial role in improving treatment outcomes and reducing mortality rates.
 By accurately predicting the malignancy of breast tumors, healthcare providers can intervene promptly and initiate appropriate treatment strategies.

-Hence we would like to find a optimal model that accurately predicts the malignancy of a tumor using the relevant features and the relevant **number** of features.
+Hence we would like to find an optimal model that accurately predicts the malignancy of a tumor using the relevant features and the optimal **number** of features.

 ## Models Used